panta82/node_argument_parsers/article.md

 After all this, which library did I like the best?

-Well, as you might have guessed, I have chosen the combo of **`command-line-args`** and **`command-line-usage`** for my current project.
+Well, as you might have guessed, I have chosen the combo of **command-line-args** and **command-line-usage** for my current project.
 I like the flexibility it gives me and how it formats output.
 I added the ASCII art company logo, built some tooling around it, and it's great.

-So, am I saying `command-line-args` is ***the best*** command parser argument library around?
+So, am I saying `command-line-args` is *the* best argument parser library around?
 Not even close.

-If fact, for most users, in most use cases, I would recommend you stick with **`yargs`**.
+If fact, for most users, in most use cases, I would recommend you stick with **yargs**.
 It has huge community, excellent features, it gets updated regularly, and you can just grab one of the demos from the site and get going quickly (hopefully, they clear up confusing docs and API soon).

-Similar can be said for **`commander`**.
-You won't go wrong if you chose either of these two "top dogs".
+Similar can be said for **commander**.
+Great adoption numbers and solid features put it above more technically capable but less popular libraries like **argparse**.

-Finally, if you happen to be building a very throwaway very unambitious CLI app, something like **`Caporal`** might get you up to speed faster than any of the more library-like libraries I've covered.
+Finally, if you happen to be building a very throwaway very unambitious CLI app, something like **Caporal** might get you up to speed faster than any of the more library-like libraries mentioned above.

-None of the other "underdogs" were quite up to the level of these 4, but that's just one guy's opinion.
+None of the other "underdogs" were quite good enough to earn my recommendation, but that's just one guy's opinion.
 I invite you to go through the screenshots and code samples, and form your own judgment.
 Maybe one of them turns out to be the perfect fit for your own project.